openedx-unsupported/edx-developer-docs/docs/named_releases.rst

 is time to make a new release in the line, we tag that branch.
 When a release line is no longer supported, we might still add important fixes to the branch, but not make a new tagged release.
 At that point, someone installing that line will want to install from the branch, not the tags.

-A note about Vagrant Box Files:

-* Releases before Hawthorn had Vagrant box files.
-Hawthorn and beyond do not.
-* Not every release needed new box files.
-* Box files the same as the previous release are marked with an asterisk \*.
-* Hashes are SHA1 hashes of the box file, not git commit hashes.

 Hawthorn
 ~~~~~~~~